-2024 Predictions From Former Prime Minister Hassan Diab, Board Member Of IKAR Holdings
+2024 Predictions from Former Prime Minister Hassan Diab, Board Member of IKAR Holdings

-H.E.
-Prof Hassan Diab, Former Prime Minister of Lebanon, a distinguished board member of British IKAR Holdings, and Chairman of its IKONIC Education Holding, predicts exclusive insights and predictions for the upcoming year.
+(MENAFN- Ikar holdings) H.E.
+Prof Hassan Diab, a distinguished board member of British IKAR Holdings, and Chairman of its IKONIC Education Holding, predicts exclusive insights and predictions for the upcoming year.

 In the rearview mirror of 2023, IKAR Holdings emerges as a standout company, catching the attention of investors and industry observers alike.
 The company's notable achievements in various industries set the stage for an intriguing year ahead.